-Revising Poetry and Language Paper 2
+Revising Language Papers I and 2

-Students will learn to hone their examination technique for both papers, building on practices and feedback loops.
+Students will learn to hone their examination technique for both sections of both papers, building on practices and feedback loops.

-Revision throughout Year II will be interleaved, with teachers using 'Poem Fridays' or similar to help students sustain high quality knowledge retention.
+Revision throughout Year 11 will be interleaved, with teachers using 'Poem Fridays' or similar to help students sustain high quality knowledge retention.